forestryio/website/hugo/content/resources/blog/evidence-that-engagement-drives-performance-and-efficiency.md

 2. Machine learning mines our vast dataset for combinations of metrics and data points that reveal a propensity to click, play, convert, etc.

    ![](/uploads/graph2.png)
-3. Each customer is given a proprietary Yieldmo Engagement ScoreTM  based on exposure, engagement, and other conditions of their interaction with the ad.
+3. Each customer is given a proprietary Yieldmo Engagement Score™ based on exposure, engagement, and other conditions of their interaction with the ad.

    ![](/uploads/resized.png)
 4. Users with a high score are isolated for re-targeting, while users with a low score are dropped from the campaign to prevent wasted spend.